 We are developing our Maestro System to deliver VBLOC therapy for the long-term treatment of obesity.
 Based on our preliminary preclinical and clinical findings, we believe that our Maestro System has the potential to offer a compelling combination of efficacy and safety.
-We are continuing to evaluate the Maestro System in human clinical studies conducted internationally and plan to commence enrollment in our first U.S. pivotal trial, the EMPOWER trial, in the third quarter of 2007.
-We plan to use data from our EMPOWER trial to obtain FDA approval and anticipate filing our PMA application by the first half of 2009.
+We are continuing to evaluate the Maestro System in human clinical studies conducted internationally and began to enroll and implant subjects in our first U.S. pivotal trial, the EMPOWER trial, in the third quarter of 2007.
+We plan to use data from our EMPOWER trial to obtain FDA approval and anticipate filing our PMA application by the middle of 2009.